pancakebasspanda/router-location-connector/README.md

 - [Still To Implement](#still-to-implement)

 ## Project Description:
-This golang application accesses JSON data via a public  REST API about routers and their locations, stores the data in a redis instance and outputs to stdout a list of connections between their locations.
+This golang application accesses JSON data (via a public REST API) about routers and their locations, stores the data in a redis instance and outputs to stdout a list of connections between their locations.

 The public REST API(https://my-json-server.typicode.com/marcuzh/router_location_test_api/db) returns JSON data on routers and their locations.
-Each router record contains the ID of its location and a list of links, which represent the IDs of other routers it is connected to. e.g.
+Each router record contains the id of its location and a list of links, which represent the id's of other routers it is connected to. e.g.

 ```json
     {